clark-rob/level-up-game-library/README.md

 No more do you have to wonder what games you own.
 Level Up is here to help you level up your gaming organization.
 YEA!

+## Preparation
+1. Fork and Clone repository
+2. `git checkout -b <new-branch>` to create and enter a new git branch
+3. Run `bundle install` to begin dependencies installation
+4. To test run `bin/rails server` to use this back end server
+5. To test authorization or CRUD actions, use with the [level-up-client](https://github.com/clark-rob/level-up-client) front end repository

 ## Repo URL's
 - Front-end: https://github.com/clark-rob/level-up-client
 - Back-end: https://github.com/clark-rob/level-up-game-library